conp-pcno-training/SDC-LOSSLESS/_episodes/04-segmentation.md

 Typically, we would warp and interpolate to the standard 10/20 head, or back to the original montage used for recording.
 At this stage we need to determine the appropriate transformation matrix that will warp the remaining electrodes to the surface of the desired montage, and then subsequently interpolate the missing channels.
 There are a number of functions currently available in EEGLAB that can achieve this, but we will focus on a couple of these functions here.

 Determining the correct transformation matrix might be a bit challenging, but there are tools available to help us with this procedure.
 For the purposes of this tutorial, let's assume that we are interpolating to the 10/20 sites.
+First, we need to warp our current montage to sit perfectly on the surface of the montage that we would like to interpolate to.
 One way to do this is to call the following function:

 ```matlab
 EEG = warp_locs(EEG,'derivatives/lossless/code/misc/standard_1020_bucanl19.elc','transform',[0,0,0,0,0,0,1,1,1],'manual','on');